brandonweiss/sonar-js/README.md

 With a second callback to fire when losing the bottom of the page this becomes a toggle.
 The callbacks will only fire once when finding the bottom or losing the bottom.
 That is, the callbacks will only fire or re-fire when the state changes.

-This is useful for making a permanent, temporary change when someone scrolls to the bottom of the page and then reversing it when they scroll away from the bottom of the page.
+This is useful for making a temporary change when someone scrolls to the bottom of the page and then reversing it when they scroll away from the bottom of the page.

 ## Tests